Trail Notes

 Intro

 Te Araroa section: This journey takes walkers along country roads between the local farming settlements of Bulls and Feilding.
-At the halfway point, you will pass Mt Lees Reserve, which offers a 2.5km bushwalk around the reserve as a good side trip with some impressive specimen trees.
+At around the halfway point, you will reach Mt Lees Reserve, which offers free overnight camping , and a 2.5km bushwalk around the reserve which has some impressive specimen trees.

 Description